 The penultimate number, ‘Carry Your Flag’, has risen from a shy appearance in Dreamscapes VI and a poignant cornerstone of Crazyshow to a commercial spot on Catching Rays on Giant.
 The Växjö performance in May stands out as the most meaningful performance of the song I have ever heard.
 It never feels less than profound.

 Marian’s customary dedication to those present and not present for keeping the flames burning offered me the prospect of brighter times ahead.
 Through the difficulties in arranging this party, it could have easily not happened at all.

 The best was saved until last.
-‘Dance With Me’ has been arguably the most underestimated of the band’s classic hits of the 80s.
-The new ballad version, introduced in 1999, which concluded Stark Naked and the accompanying DVD, Little America, offered a new dimension to the song, and this was the first time I had heard it live.
+‘Dance With Me’ has been the most underestimated of the band’s classic hits of the 80s.
+The new ballad version, introduced in 1999, which concluded the Stark Naked live album and accompanying DVD, Little America, offered a new dimension to the song.
+This was the first time I had heard it live.